danieltan1517/teh_tarik/phase2/README.md

 ### Parser Grammer

-A parser is based off of a context free grammar.
+A parser is a program that parses a context free grammar.
 You can find the proper grammar of the Teh Tarik Programming Lanuage [here](https://cs.ucr.edu/~dtan004/CS152_Parsing.pdf)

 ### Building a Parser